 The following branches leave the vagus nerve as it descends the neck (superior to inferior).

-- Motor innervation to most of the soft palate and pharynx
+Supplies motor innervation to most of the soft palate and pharynx.

 Superior laryngeal nerve